Let's draw a rose in black and white using only a standard HB graphite pencil.

 I won’t bother you with too much of my comment on this because all is pretty obvious from the pictures, and you have already learned the basic sequence from the previous rose drawings including the rose head.

 Start with a light wavy line.
 That represents the stem of the rose.
-Then draw a chalice-shaped curve, which is the basic line of head of the rose.
+Then draw a chalice-shaped curve, which is the basic line of the head of the rose.

 The final shape of your rose will depend on this initial chalice shape.